John Barleycorn: Musical adaptations

 Ralph Vaughan Williams used a version of the song in his English Folk Song Suite (1923).
 Many versions of the song have been recorded, including popular versions by the rock groups Traffic (appearing on their 1970 album John Barleycorn Must Die) and Jethro Tull (appearing first on their 1992 album A Little Light Music and then on various other albums).
 The song is a central part of Simon Emmerson's The Imagined Village project.
 Martin and Eliza Carthy perform the song alongside Paul Weller on the Imagined Village album.
 Billy Bragg sang in Weller's place on live performances.
 Rock guitarist Joe Walsh performed the song live in 2007 as a tribute to Jim Capaldi.
-English folk musician Sam Lee recorded a version on his album "Old Wow," accompanied by a video filmed at Stonehenge.
+English folk musician Sam Lee recorded a version on his album "Old Wow", accompanied by a video filmed at Stonehenge.
+English black metal band Winterfylleth recorded a version included in the folk compilation One & All, Together, For Home.

 In popular culture

 "John Barleycorn" has been used as a symbol or a slang term for alcohol, and its association with alcohol has been used in various areas of life.
 Several pubs in the South of England are called "John Barleycorn", in places including Duxford, Harlow, Goring, and Southampton.
 Jack London's 1913 autobiographical novel John Barleycorn takes its name from the song and discusses his enjoyment of drinking and struggles with alcoholism.
 The use of the term to symbolise alcohol misuse was so widespread that it was used as a headline on court reports about drunkenness in late Victorian times.

-In the climax of the Inside No. 9 episode "Mr King", the song is performed by a class of schoolchildren as they prepare to ritualistically sacrifice their teacher for their harvest festival.
+In the climax of the Inside No. 9 episode "Mr King" (2022), the song is performed by a class of schoolchildren as they prepare to ritualistically sacrifice their teacher for their harvest festival.